Huntsville Botanical Garden: History

+The Huntsville Botanical Garden has twenty Classical Doric columns from the 1914 Madison County Courthouse that was demolished in 1964.
+Five of these limestone columns are arranged in a circle at the entrance to the garden, and four more were used as part of the entrance gate.

 Gardens

 The gardens include a seasonal butterfly house, and aquatic, annual, daylily, fern, herb, perennial, rose, and wildflower gardens, as well as a nature path and collection of Flowering Dogwood trees.
 Specific sections of the garden are as follows: